AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 - A more recent [ paper](http://www.cse.unsw.edu.au/~chak/papers/TC10.html) submitted to the Haskell Symposium '10, gives updated design overview and performance numbers.

-As the back-end isn't currently in GHC head, you need to follow the steps below to get it up and running.
+The backend is now included in GHC head, so grabbing and building that will give you it.
+The following pages have more information though:

 - [Installing & Using](commentary/compiler/backends/llvm/installing)
 - [Design & Implementation](commentary/compiler/backends/llvm/design)